-• Bio-methionine development partnership
+Bio-methionine development partnership

-Together with South Korea-based CJ CheilJedang, the Group participated in the technical development of L-methionine, wich is also partly based on the use of renewable raw materials.
+Together with South Korea-based CJ CheilJedang, Arkema participated in the technical development of L-methionine, which is also partly based on the use of renewable raw materials.

 Currently, virtually all methionine worldwide is produced from a chemical pathway using propylene.
-CJ CheilJedang has developed a completely different pathway that produces methionine from renewable sources by replacing the use of propylene with a unique bio-fermentation process, for which the Group developed a special sulfur-based intermediate.
+CJ CheilJedang has developed a completely different pathway that produces methionine from renewable sources by replacing the use of propylene with a unique bio-fermentation process, for which Arkema developed a special sulfur-based intermediate.

 Implemented in the Kerteh facility in Malaysia, this highly innovative process has given rise to a number of patents.
-Its remarkable results have also led the Group to study biocatalysis as a synthesis process for other products in its portfolio.
+Its remarkable results have also led Arkema to study biocatalysis or enzyme catalysis as a synthesis process for other products in its portfolio.

-"Lightweight materials and design" platform
+Lightweight materials and design platform

-Lightweight materials, particularly for transportation applications, can reduce fuel consumption while increasing vehicle speed and automony.
+Lightweight materials, particularly for transportation applications, can reduce fuel consumption while increasing vehicle speed and autonomy.
 The strong trend toward their development offers benefits for both users and society as a whole.

-Polymers developed by the Group are ideally positioned to support this trend, be they high-temperature polyamides designed to replace certain metal components in car engines (Rilsan® HT), structural adhesives that substitute for metal attachment systems, or composite materials.
+The polymers developed by Arkema are ideally positioned to support this trend, be they high-temperature polyamides designed to replace certain metal components in car engines (Rilsan® HT), structural adhesives that substitute for metal attachment systems, or composite materials.